 So the formula in April 1942 must have been prewar, or something very close.

 But as beer drinkers may have put it in March 1944 – while no doubt still grateful to get any beer – “what have you done for me lately?”.
-Well, we don’t know the answer to this, as it would require an examination of Acme’s brewing logs in the period.
+Well, we don’t know the answer, as it would require an examination of Acme’s brewing logs in the period.

-But in August 1946 an Acme ad in the Coolidge Examiner using the same I.Q. hook does not mention the beer’s grist, simply that the brewery uses “seedless hops”.
+But in August 1946 an Acme ad in the Coolidge Examiner, while using the same I.Q. hook as 1942, does not mention the beer’s grist.
+It notes simply the brewery uses “seedless hops”.